espruino/EspruinoDocs/boards/Thingy52.md

 The Nordic Thingy:52 is a compact, power-optimized, multi-sensor development kit.
 It is an easy-to-use development platform, designed to help you build IoT prototypes and demos, without the need to build hardware or write firmware.

+**NOTE: Espruino for Thingy:52 is no longer officially supported.
+The last available build is 2v06**

 Contents
 --------